ishkawa/APIKit/README.md

 1. Create a request protocol that inherits `Request` protocol.
 2. Add `baseURL` property in an extension of request protocol.
-3. Create an API class that inherits `API` class.
-4. Define request types that conform to request protocol in API class.
+3. Define request types that conform to request protocol.
     1. Create a type that represents a request of the web API.
     2. Assign type that represents a response object to `Response` typealiase.
     3. Add `method` and `path` variables.